KRILLE123/esx_kr_staminasystem/README.md

 # esx_kr_staminasystem
 This script was not intended to be released.
-The script was stolen and i don't risk it being given away or soled!
+The script was stolen from me and i don't wanna risk anything.
+Enjoy the script.
+Installation is as usual.